Pianonic/PersonAIs/README.md

-> [!NOTE]
+> [NOTE]
-> The automatic persona generation feature is still in development.
-Only manual persona creation is available at the moment.
-We are working to resolve this issue as soon as possible.
-Thank you for your patience! 🙏
+> The automatic persona generation feature is currently under development.
+At this time, only manual persona creation is supported.
+Additionally, a web interface is not yet available.

 # PersonAIs